 Students will have mini-deadlines to meet throughout each project and work is assessed formally at regular intervals using the exam board assessment criteria.
-Regular group critiques will give students the opportunity to share ideas and reflect critically on their own and their peers' practice, in a spacious and safe studio environment, similar to that found in Arts universities.
-To further develop their ability to speak and write about personal work, as well as the work of others, A Level Art students will be invited to attend trips to museums and galleries.
+Regular group critiques will give students the opportunity to share ideas and reflect critically on their own and their peers' practice, in a safe and spacious purpose-built studio environment, similar to that found in Arts universities.
+Students are required to curate their space at the end of the year, to show their work at its very best, and to explore the realm of curatorship as a potential career path.
+Many students explore the genre of Installation Art and create walk-in, multi-sensory experiences, rather than simply hanging work on the walls.
+All students must create a web-site, in which to house their work online, which many use (along with other methods) as a way of marketing their work to the public.